Skip to content

 Legacy munitions delay progress, drive up costs, and pose serious risks.
 At ThayerMahan, we leverage our team's deep operational expertise to transform existing stakeholder networks into structured, responsive plans tailored to real-world conditions.

-With over 900 combined years of UXO subject matter expertise, our team includes former leaders of U.S. Navy EOD and salvage operations, and former U.S. Coast Guard Federal on Scene Commanders.
+With over 900 combined years of UXO subject matter expertise, our team includes more than 30 veteran EOD operators, including former leaders of U.S. Navy EOD and salvage operations, and former U.S. Coast Guard Federal on Scene Commanders.
 We deliver safe, effective, and regulator-approved solutions that keep your project on schedule.

 Our Operations

-We provide full-spectrum UXO/MEC services across land, surf, and sea environments:
+We deliver full-spectrum UXO/MEC services across land, surf, and sea environments, with tailored approaches that meet real-world conditions and regulatory requirements.

 We Provide: